sa501428/heme-report/README.md

 [View complete reference by clicking the ❓ button in the application]

+## 🙏 Acknowledgments

+This application incorporates medical templates and expertise generously contributed by:

+- **Dr. Megan Fitzpatrick** - Lymphoid tissue pathology templates and clinical insights
+- **Dr. Derek Loneman** - Text expansion codes and bone marrow pathology templates
+- **Mass General Brigham Pathology** - Institutional support and template validation

+Their contributions to the hematopathology community make tools like this possible, improving efficiency and consistency in diagnostic reporting.

 ## 🤝 Contributing

 This is a medical tool designed for pathologists and medical professionals.
 Contributions should maintain medical accuracy and HIPAA compliance.